hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 148

-That was a nation which has passed; they will have what they earned and you will have what you earned, and you will not be questioned concerning what they used to do.
+That was a nation which has passed on; they will have what they earned and you will have what you earned, and you will not be questioned concerning what they used to do.

 # 149